Setting up staging site

 - Make sure staging site is synchronized

-- If not, run synchronization
+- If not, run migration

 - Do your code tests, plugin updates, theme update, WordPress updates or whatever you are testing